spotify/apollo/apollo-http-service/README.md

 http.server.port = ${?HTTP_PORT}
 ```

-For more information on how to manage configuration, see [Apollo Core](../apollo-core) and the [Typesafe Config](https://github.com/typesafehub/config) documentation.
+For more information on how to manage configuration, see [Apollo Core](../apollo-core),
+the [logback-classic](http://logback.qos.ch/) and the [Typesafe Config](https://github.com/typesafehub/config) documentation.

 ### Maven